Halting Recurrent GNNs and the Graded $\mu$-Calculus: From -calculus to halting-classifier recurrent

-\begin{propositionrep} Starting from the intial configuration $\conf$ on $\varphi$ for $G$ w.r.t. bound $k$ we have $\conf \trans{1,2}^* \conf'$ with $\conf'$ coherent and complete for bound $k$. \end{propositionrep} \begin{proof} Observe that $\trans{1}$ and $\trans{2}$ never change the bound.
+\end{propositionrep} \begin{proof} Observe that $\trans{1}$ and $\trans{2}$ never change the bound.
 Therefore, for any $\conf''$ such that $\conf \trans{1,2} \conf''$, it follows that $\conf''$ is coherent (Lemma's \ref{lem:trans-1-preservation-full} and \ref{lem:trans-2-preservation-full}) and has the same bound $k$.
 By Lemma~\ref{lem:trans-1-2-progress}, $\conf \prec \conf''$.
 If $\conf''$ is complete then we are done.
 Otherwise, the result then follows by repeating this reasoning and observing that within the set of coherent configurations with bound value $k$, there is only a finite number of times that one can apply $\prec$ since in every such configuration $\isvalid$ must be a subset of $\rsub{\varphi}$ and $\counter \leq k-1$. \end{proof}